maurov/xraysloth/docs/source/installation.rst

 Installation
 ------------

-Currently, only installation from source is available.
+Currently, the recommended installation method is from source on a Linux-like environment.

+.. note:: For Microsoft Windows users, it is recommended to run the following setup in a `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
+Debian or Ubuntu are preferred Linux distributions.
+Furthermore, an optimized experience is obtained with `MobaXterm <https://mobaxterm.mobatek.net/>`_.

 Minimal setup
 .............